ms-iot/content/en-US/win10/samples/arduino-wiring/HelloBlinky.md

 ---

 # Hello Blinky
-Learn to Deploy and Debug an Arduino Wiring sketch on Raspberry Pi 2 or Minnowboard Max to blink an LED!
+Learn to Deploy and Debug an Arduino Wiring sketch on Raspberry Pi 2 and 3 or Minnowboard Max to blink an LED!

 ## Setup